fisherlyon/SAT_SeniorProject/README.md

 Usage: ./write-cnf -c <filename> "<boolean_formula>"
 Usage: ./write-cnf -f <filename> <boolean_formula_filename>

- • -c : Run write-cnf with command-line boolean formula
+ • -c : Run ./write-cnf with command-line argument boolean formula
- • -f : Run write-cnf with in-file boolean formula
+ • -f : Run ./write-cnf with in-file boolean formula
  • filename : The file name of the .cnf file to be written to
  • boolean_formula : The boolean formula to be converted (must be in quotes)
  • boolean_formula_filename : The name of the file that holds the boolean formula to be converted